broadinstitute/cromwell/README.md

     // Root URL for the API
     endpointUrl = "https://genomics.googleapis.com/"

+    // Maximum number of times a call should be executed using a preemptible VM preemptible = 0

     // Polling for completion backs-off gradually for slower-running jobs.
     // This is the maximum polling interval (in seconds):